shibbal66/Web-Lab-Terminal-Exam-SP20-BCS-091/README.md

   ....PATCH and DELETE APIs expect id with the HTTP request Enabled CORS support and added body parser to express to accept JSON from HTTP Req.
 Connected Backend Mongo with mongoose library.
+Created react app using reactjs
+I have already did work on CRUD app in semester project